Postdoctoral Scholars Regulation

 The maximum length of a postdoctoral appointment is five (5) years.
 All postdoctoral employees are subject to annual reviews and renewals.

-Postdoctoral scholars must be, at a minimum, compensated at a rate that is at least 60% of the minimum starting academic year’s salary for an assistant professor in the appropriate discipline as published in the University’s approved faculty salary ranges established by Human Resources.
+Postdoctoral scholars must be, at a minimum, compensated at a rate that is the higher of the following: 1) at least 60% of the minimum starting academic year’s salary for an assistant professor in the appropriate discipline as published in the University’s approved faculty salary ranges established by Human Resources; or 2) at $47,000.

 The postdoctoral appointment and salary should reflect the FTE of the appointment, which could be full-time or part-time.
 The conditions of their apppointment should be clearly stated in their appointment letter.